Protect Yours Assets With A Delaware Company

 For yacht owners who wish to document their vessel with the USCG, the Coast Guard requires that a non-citizen Corporation be owned 75% US citizens.
 Proof of US citizenship equally 75% will have to be provided upon application.

-What are the Fees and Costs?
+Enter your What are the Fees and Costs?

 We offer a "Special Internet Incorporation Package" of $365 to all clients with a US mailing address.
 If mail is being sent to a country other than the US the fee is $430.
-For additional information go to:
+For additional infomation go to:

 Are there any advantages of selling the stock and assets of the corporation or LLC in lieu of the sale of the aircraft or yacht?